adamhaile/surplus/README.md

 In comparison, S's automatic dependency graph tracks exactly which parts of the DOM need to be updated when data changes.
 Surplus takes the React claim that it's &ldquo;just Javascript&rdquo; one step further, in that Surplus &ldquo;components&rdquo; are just functions, and its views just DOM nodes.
 Interop with them is obvious.

 Surplus does have its own tradeoffs, the largest of which is that automatic updates of the DOM require that the changing state be held in S data signals.
 The second largest is that declarative reactive programming is unfamiliar to many programmers who are already well versed in a procedural &ldquo;this happens then this happens then ...&rdquo; model of program execution.
 Finally, Surplus trades the performance cost of diffing with the performance cost of bookkeeping in the S dependency graph.

-### Do you have an example project?

-But of course: [TodoMVC in Surplus](https://github.com/adamhaile/surplus-todomvc), which you can run [here](https://adamhaile.github.io/surplus-todomvc).

 ### If Surplus doesn't have components, how can views have state?